ausmartway/terraform-aws-publishing-workflow/INSTRUCTIONS.md

 # Terraform Cloud Private Module Registry Publishing Workflow

+🚀 **This is a GitHub template repository!** Click "Use this template" to create your own Terraform module with automated publishing to Terraform Cloud's private registry.

 This repository demonstrates how to automatically publish Terraform modules to Terraform Cloud's private module registry using GitHub Actions.

+## 🎯 Quick Start for Template Users

+1. **Create from template**: Click "Use this template" button to create your repository
+2. **Rename repository**: Follow naming convention `terraform-<PROVIDER>-<NAME>`
+3. **Replace example module**: Delete the example VPC module files and add your own:
+   - `main.tf` - Your module's main configuration
+   - `variables.tf` - Input variables for your module
+   - `versions.tf` - Version constrains for terraform and providers
+   - `outputs.tf` - Output values from your module
+4. **Configure secrets**: Add `TFC_TOKEN` and `TFC_ORGANIZATION` to repository secrets
+5. **Test your module**: Run `terraform test` to validate your module
+6. **Publish**: Push a version tag like `v1.0.0` to automatically publish

 ## Overview